"Revealing The Soul - Painting From The Inside Out"

 Biography

-Garys solo exhibit of twenty eight paintings, Revealing The Soul: Painting From The Inside Out, was shown in the spring of 2007, in the State Capitol Building, in Tallahassee, Florida.
-Many of the paintings in the exhibit have won awards, including first place in acrylic painting in the book, The Best Artists and Artisans of Florida 2006".
+Gary’s solo exhibit of twenty eight large paintings, “Revealing The Soul: Painting From The Inside Out”, was shown in the spring of 2007, in the State Capitol Building, in Tallahassee, Florida.
+Many of the paintings in the exhibit have won awards, and appeared in the book, “The Best Artists and Artisans of Florida 2006".

-Over the years his work has appeared in museums, on magazine covers, exhibit announcement postcards, event posters and newspaper articles.
-Gary was commissioned by the Florida International Festival 2007, in Daytona Beach, to create the 2007 festival poster.
+Gary was commissioned by the Florida International Festival 2007, in Daytona Beach, to create the 2007 festival poster for the London Symphony Orchestra.
 He has participated in many invitational, juried, and solo exhibits in museums, art centers and galleries, as well as plein air paintouts, throughout the State of Florida.
-Other recent exhibits include the Florida Natural History Museum, where his solo exhibit "The Soul of the Florida Landscape", was shown from June through November 2007.
-He was included in the Boca Raton Museum of Art's 56th and 57th Annual All Florida Exhibits in 2007 and 2008.
-He participated in "The Heart Of Florida Paintout 2008" in Gainesville, FL., and in Open Air Arts 2009, in Melrose, his work was featured on the cover of the event guide.
-All featured artists contributed to the Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in the paintouts they worked.
-Exhibits in 2009 included The Art Center Sarasota exhibit, "Seeing Florida: Florida Environmental Artists", a solo exhibit at the Melrose Bay Art Gallery in Melrose, FL, and an invitational outdoor exhibit at the Winter Park Autumn Art Fest, as well as St Augustine Fall Art Festival.
+Other exhibits include the Florida Natural History Museum, where his solo exhibit "The Soul of the Florida Landscape", was shown from June through November 2007.
+He was included in the Boca Raton Museum of Art's “56th and 57th Annual All Florida Exhibits” in 2007 and 2008.
+He participated in "The Heart Of Florida Paintout 2008" in Gainesville, FL., Open Air Arts 2009, and 2010, in Melrose and his work was featured on the cover of the 2009 event guide.
+All featured artists contributed to the Conservation Trust for Florida, The Alachua Conservation Trust, and the Putnam County Environmental Council, in those regional paintout events.
+Exhibits in 2009 included The Art Center Sarasota invitational exhibit, "Seeing Florida: Florida Environmental Artists", "Native to Florida" at The Armory Art Center in West Palm Beach, and a solo exhibit at the Melrose Bay Art Gallery in Melrose, FL.
+Exhibits in 2010 include a solo exhibit at the Harry P. Leu Gardens in Orlando, FL, an invitational exhibit at the Atlantic Center for the Arts, in New Smyrna Beach, FL, and the Best of Florida Artists Registry in Orlando, FL.
+Exhibits in 2011 include an invitational exhibit at the Ormond Memorial Art Museum, in Ormond Beach, Fl, The Best of Florida Artists Registry, Orlando, and "Mistaken Identity", created for the Horsefever Tenth Anniversary, Ocala, FL.

 Gary was born in 1950 and has an Associates Degree in Commercial Art and Design from the Chicago Academy of Fine Arts.
 The Art Institute of Chicago played a vital role in his study and influences of Contemporary American and European Modern Art.
-He is also an accomplished musician, having performed rock, jazz and blues as a bass player and vocalist throughout his life.
+He is also an accomplished musician, having performed rock, jazz and blues as a bassist and vocalist throughout his life.

 Gary Borse